akshayrdeodhar/CoqZIter/report.md

 # Utility

-This project aims to prevent the addtion of incorrect arithmetic rewrite rules (~peephole optimizations) to a compiler.
+This project aims to prevent the addition of incorrect arithmetic rewrite rules ($\sim$ peephole optimizations) to a compiler.
 The rules being considered are _general_, and only require compile time _precondition_ checks, rather than brute-force enumeration of all possible values.
 An incorrect rule might replace some original program expression with a _replacement expression_ which takes a different value for some corner case value of inputs.
 A developer might debug such a compiler bug by enumerating all values of the iterators involved in the corner case for which the rule fails, and fixing that specific corner case.
 Such ad-hoc fixes will not guarantee the correctness of the rule since the addition of new preconditions will end up fixing only the _specific instance_ where it fails, and there might be many more such "corner cases".
 What we truly want is to implement a general rule.

 We show that such rules can be proved as theorems about numbers _before_ a developer adds them to the compiler.
 With a Coq-checked proof, we have a guarantee that the rule will hold, and the transformation will be correct as long as its preconditions are satisfied.
 Such general rules only require a few precondition checks at compile time, as opposed to transformations checked by compile-time enumeration by a solver such as Z3.